Kotlin/KEEP/proposals/subclass-opt-in-required.md

     @Ann(scope = Scope.Inheritance)
     open class Foo
     ```
-    The design was rejected due to concerns about preserving source compatibility with explicitly declared and injected parameters.
+   The design was rejected due to concerns about potential clashes between explicitly declared and injected parameters.

 2. Users can define a special annotation parameter named `scope`.